 - Register on cetonline.karnataka.gov.in using your CET Number.

-- Upload scanned copies of required documents by July 4, 2025.
+- Upload scanned copies of required documents.

 Option Entry and Choice Locking

-- Access the option entry portal from July 8 to July 22, 2025.
+- Access the option entry portal from 21 August to August 25, 2025.

 - Rank preferred colleges and courses based on cutoffs and career goals.

-- Check the mock allotment result on July 25, 2025, and adjust preferences during the editing window (July 26–29, 2025).
+- Check the mock allotment result on 29 August, 2025, and adjust preferences during the editing window (August 21-25,2025).

 - Lock choices before the deadline.